Pittsburgh vs. Clemson NCAA Football Odds, Plays and Insights | October 23, 2021

 Pittsburgh Stats and Trends

-- In Pittsburgh's six games this season, it has five wins against the spread.
+- In Pittsburgh's six games this year, it has five wins against the spread.

-- So far this season, the Panthers have been installed as favorites by a 3.5-point margin or more five times and are 4-1 ATS in those games.
+- So far this season, the Panthers have been installed as favorites by a 3-point margin or more six times and are 5-1 ATS in those games.

-- Pittsburgh's games this year have gone over the point total five times in six opportunities (83.3%).
+- Pittsburgh's games this year have eclipsed the over/under five times in six opportunities (83.3%).

-- Pittsburgh is 5-1 against the spread and 5-1 overall in games when it puts up more than 12.5 points.
+- Pittsburgh is 5-1 against the spread and 5-1 overall in games when it records more than 12.5 points.

-- Pittsburgh is 5-1 against the spread and 5-1 overall when the team piles up more than 316.5 yards.
+- When Pittsburgh churns out more than 316.5 yards, the team is 5-1 against the spread and 5-1 overall.

-- The Panthers have turned the ball over five times this season, three fewer than the Tigers have forced (8).
+- This year, the Panthers have five turnovers, three fewer than the Tigers have takeaways (8).

 - Find the latest spread and moneyline odds for Pittsburgh at SISportsbook.